There sure is a glory of music.

-They started the show with “Living Mirage,” which seemed like the perfect choice to open their tour by the same name.
-From the moment they started playing, I knew that I was in for one hell of a night.
-Their strong start was followed by new and old songs such as “Missed Connection,” “All We Ever Knew,” and one of my personal favorites, “Honeybee”.
-The crowd was high energy, all dancing and singing along, enjoying the good music and good company.
-Their fun, feel-good songs made for a perfect vibe throughout the venue.
-Going to a concert always amplifies my appreciation for a band, because their live songs go beyond just a click on my Spotify.
-I love to put a face to the voices and connect the band members to the instruments and the music.
+They opened the show with “Living Mirage,” which seemed the perfect choice to open their tour by the same name.
+From the moment they started playing, I knew I was in for one hell of a night.
+Their strong start was followed by new and old songs such as “Missed Connection,” “All We Ever Knew,” and one of my personal favorites, “Honeybee.”
+The crowd was high energy, all dancing and singing along, enjoying the good music and company.
+The mix of fast and slow feel-good songs created a palpable energy throughout the venue.

-Speaking of voices, the only female in the band, Charity, blew the entire crowd away with her angelic voice.
-Her voice is so unique, and quite honestly had a magical component to it that just captivated everyone in the crowd.
+The only female in the band, Charity, blew the crowd away with her angelic voice.
+Her voice is unique; it almost has a magical component that captivates everyone in the crowd.
 Every time she had a solo part, chills ran through my body.
-Now whenever I listen to a song of theirs, I have a picture in my head of the exact moment it was being performed and how I felt.
-To me, that is what makes concerts so special — getting to hold onto a certain feeling long after the concert is over.
+Now, when I listen to a song of theirs, I have a picture in my head of the exact moment it was being performed and how I felt.
+To me, that’s what makes concerts so special — getting to hold onto a certain feeling long after the concert is over.

 Leaving the concert, I couldn’t help but smile from ear to ear.
 I spent the rest of my night, and the days following, with their latest album on repeat.
 The Head and the Heart was already one of my all-time favorite bands, but after witnessing the magic of their live performance, my love for them has reached a whole new level.